-Solar gate motor is really very simple to construct at minimal expense; small PV panels can be used to charge a 12V battery which then powers an appliance at any time of the day or night.
+A solar gate motor can be very simply charged by the sun at minimal expense; small PV panels can be used to supply a 12V-battery which then can power a low voltage DC appliance at any time of the day or night.

-Most gate motors use a small, roughly 10Ah gel cell battery which personally I find inadequate; they are neat because they fit snugly within the housing but just don't store enough energy to cope with inclement weather and overnight demand.
-They are also expensive, and rarely last more than a year or two.
+Most gate motors use a small, roughly 10Ah gel cell battery which personally I find inadequate; they are neat because they fit snugly within the housing but just do not store enough energy to cope with inclement weather and overnight demand.
+They are also expensive and rarely last more than a year or two.

 The 2.2m aluminium pole is what you probably still have lying around from an old TV aerial.

-Start with one panel and, if it's not adequate, it's simple to add another.
+Start with one panel and, if it is not adequate it is simple to add another.

 Ideally the PV panels should be identical, otherwise you will need to use an extra diode to prevent the one reversing the current in the other; as I have had to do above.

-It's rather less tidy as the battery will not fit into the gate motor assembly.
-Covering it with an ice-cream container, for example, protects it from the elements.
+It is rather less tidy as the battery will not fit into the gate motor assembly.
+Covering it with an ice-cream container, for example protects it from the elements.

-It is wise if concerned to look out for tell tale signs of overcharging; the battery becoming overly warm, the casing swelling, and the terminals corroding badly.
+It is wise if concerned to look out for tell tale signs of overcharging; the battery becoming warm, the casing swelling or the terminals corroding badly.
 That has never happened on the battery that I gleaned from a motorcycle; about 35 - 50 Ah is ideal.

-The sealed battery from a golf cart I've had only for a few months; I'm watching it carefully for signs of overcharging.
-It's been fine to date, so I think you can use either, but I'm not altogether certain.
+The sealed battery from a golf cart I have had only for a few months; I am watching it carefully for signs of overcharging.
+It has been fine to date, so I think you can use either but I am not altogether certain.

 Obviously sealed batteries require no maintenance; I watch with interest to see if it lasts as long, or like the gel cell batteries is not suitable for a solar gate motor.